cirrus03/IAT355_Final_Project/README.md

 [Books_Dataset_GoodReads(May 2024)](https://www.kaggle.com/datasets/dk123891/books-dataset-goodreadsmay-2024) by Grimm on Kaggle

 * Removed all non-fiction and audiobook entries
-* Standarize inconsistent genre labels
+* Standarized inconsistent genre labels
-* Condensing Genre categories
+* Condensed genre categories

 ## Other references